Montevideo Wanderers F.C.: Stadium

 The club had more than four home grounds during its first 30 years, including Liverpool's current stadium, Estadio Belvedere.
 Its current home stadium is Estadio Viera located in the Prado neighbourhood of Montevideo.

 The Alfredo Víctor Viera Stadium is the stadium of the Wanderers, a Uruguayan football club that plays in the First Division.
-It was inaugurated on October 15, 1933 as Wanderers Park, at first it had a capacity for 9,500 spectators but after several reforms its capacity remained at 10,000 spectators.
+It was inaugurated on October 15, 1933, as Wanderers Park, at first it had a capacity for 9,500 spectators but after several reforms its capacity remained at 10,000 spectators.
 However, it does not have adequate capacity to receive international championship matches, such as the Copa Libertadores or Copa Sudamericana, so Wanderers use the Centenario Stadium, since it is municipal property.

-There is a curious situation in the Prado de Montevideo, since separated by a few meters there are three relevant soccer venues, almost glued to each other: Parque Saroldi (by River Plate), Parque Viera (by Wanderers) and the Estadio José Nasazzi Park (of Bella Vista).
+In the Prado de Montevideo, there are two other stadiums near Estadio Viera: Parque Saroldi (by River Plate) and the Estadio José Nasazzi Park (of Bella Vista).